Big Brother (Swedish TV series)

-Big Brother or Big Brother Sverige was the Swedish version of the reality television franchise Big Brother created by producer John de Mol in 1999.
-The show followed a number of contestants, known as housemates, who are isolated from the outside world for an extended period of time in a custom-built house.
-Each week, one of the housemates is evicted by a public vote, with the last housemate remaining winning a cash prize.
+Big Brother or Big Brother Sverige was the Swedish version of the Big Brother reality television franchise, which was created by producer John de Mol Jr. and premiered in 2000.
+The show featured contestants who lived together in custom-built house and were isolated from the outside world.
+One person was evicted every week by public vote, with the last remaining housemate winning a cash prize.

-The show was aired in 2000 and again from 2002 to 2004 on Kanal 5, from 2011 to 2012 on TV11, Kanal 11 on 2015 and finally on Sjuan from 2020 to 2021.

-The show was finally brought to an end when TV4 cancelled Big Brother Sverige on Christmas Eve in 2021, after 9 seasons and 913 episodes due to low ratings.
+The show aired on Kanal 5 from 2002–2004, on Kanal 11 from 2011–2015, and on Sjuan from 2020–2021.
+TV4 cancelled Big Brother Sverige on Christmas Eve in 2021, after 9 seasons and 913 episodes, due to low ratings.